Pesticides

 Among Korean farmers, exposure to pesticides was associated with diabetes, and this association was strongest in people with overweight or obesity (Park et al. 2018).

+Higher exposure to the organophosphate insecticides isocarbophos and isofenphos were associated with a higher risk of type 2 diabetes in China (Geng et al. 2024).
 In Chinese women, levels of organophosphate metabolites were higher in those with a higher body mass index (BMI) (Chen et al. 2019).
 Long-term exposure to organophosphorous pesticides are linked to an increased risk of type 2 diabetes in China, especially in people with certain genes (Dong et al. 2019).
 In urban Chinese adults, levels of the pyrethroid pesticide bifenthrin were associated with higher fasting insulin and glucose levels, increased insulin resistance, impaired fasting glucose, and abnormal glucose regulation, but not type 2 diabetes (Liang et al. 2022).
 In rural China, exposure to a mixture of and to individual organophosphorus pesticides was associated with an increased risk of pre-diabetes and type 2 diabetes (Ma et al. 2023).
 In rural China, levels of the herbicides atrazine, ametryn, and oxadiazon (and herbicide mixtures) were associated with a higher risk of type 2 diabetes; herbicides were also linked to prediabetes, fasting glucose and insulin levels, and insulin resistance (Wei et al. 2023).
 In rural China, mixtures of neonicotinoid pesticides were associated with an increased risk of type 2 diabetes (Wang et al. 2023).
 Neonicotinoid pesticides were widely detected in elderly Chinese people; some individual pesticides as well as the mixture were associated with dyslipidemia (worse cholesterol or triglyceride levels) (Sun et al. 2023).

 In elderly Chinese people, the risk of type 2 diabetes was higher with higher exposure to a mixture of 39 pesticides, especially with β-hexachlorocyclohexane (β-HCH) and oxadiazon, and especially in women (Chen et al. 2024).
+In urban Chinese people, higher exposure to dinitroaniline herbicides were linked to higher fasting glucose, insulin resistance, and impaired fasting glucose (Zhang et al. 2024).

 In Thai farmers, lifetime exposure to numerous pesticides was associated with diabetes prevalence.
 The pesticides included the organophosphate pesticide mevinphos, the carbamate carbaryl (Sevin), the fungicide benlate, rodenticides, and the organochlorine pesticide endosulfan (a persistent organic pollutant) (Juntarawijit and Juntarawijit 2018).
 Comparing organic farmers to conventional farmers (who use pesticides), another study of Thai farmers found that conventional farmers had significantly higher body mass index, waist circumference, body fat percentage, and levels of triglycerides, total cholesterol, and LDL cholesterol as compared to organic farmers (although some lifestyle factors were also different, e.g., smoking, exercise, etc.) (Kongtip et al. 2018).
 A subsequent study found that conventional farmers, who had higher pesticide levels in their bodies than organic farmers, had higher cholesterol levels as well (Kongtip et al. 2021).
 However, another Thai study found no association between insulin resistance and levels of organophosphate pesticide exposure (Seesen et al. 2020).
 Obesity in Thai farmers was associated with the long-term use of several types of pesticides (Noppakun and Juntarawijit, 2022).